-- Credits must be earned at a state or regionally accredited institution. - The course must be equivalent to the course offered at MCC as determined by the appropriate division chair or program coordinator. - A grade of "D" or better must have been earned in the course.
+- Credits must be earned at an institution accredited by an agency recognized by the U.S. Department of Education and are subject to review for quality and comparability to coursework at Meridian Community College.
+Students may be required to submit course descriptions and/or syllabi for evaluation purposes. - The course must be equivalent to the course offered at MCC as determined by the appropriate division chair or program coordinator. - A grade of "D" or better must have been earned in the course.
 When a "D" is used to meet a degree requirement, the student's degree GPA (calculated on all courses used to earn an MCC degree or certificate) must be 2.00 or higher.
-Although a course with a grade of "D" may be officially accepted by MCC, a grade of "C" or higher may be required for admission to a particular program. - Technical courses are accepted if - In the judgment of the program faculty, the course content is consistent with the content of the course(s) offered at MCC.
-A written and skills test may be required to validate transfer course(s) competencies. - A student has completed the course(s) with a grade of "C" or better at a regionally accredited institution within the past five years. - For Dental Hygiene courses, the courses have been completed within the past two years. - The credit is not awarded in the final semester of a program.
+Although a course with a grade of "D" may be officially accepted by MCC, a grade of "C" or higher may be required for admission to a particular program. - Technical courses are accepted if - o In the judgment of the program faculty, the course content is consistent with the content of the course(s) offered at MCC.
+A written and skills test may be required to validate transfer course(s) competencies (see "Advanced Standing Examination"). - A student has completed the course(s) with a grade of "C" or better at a regionally accredited institution within the past five years. - For Dental Hygiene courses, the courses have been completed within the past two years. - The credit is not awarded in the final semester of a program.